freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 ## How to contribute

 ### Prerequisites
 Install the [CodeRoad CLI tools](https://www.npmjs.com/package/@coderoad/cli) with `npm install -g @coderoad/cli`.

-I've been having trouble with the latest version.
-If `coderoad --version` doesn't work after installing, downgrade to `0.7.0` with `npm install -g @coderoad/cli@0.7.0`
+There have been some issues with the latest version.
+If `coderoad --version` doesn't work after installing, downgrade to `0.7.0` with `npm install -g @coderoad/cli@0.7.0`.

 ### Working on `main`
 This set of instructions is for PR's that will only make changes on `main` to **existing lessons**.
 That mainly consists of typo, grammar, hint, and instuctional changes or fixes in the `TUTORIAL.md` file.
 For everything else, including adding or deleting lessons, follow the [working on a version branch instructions](#working-on-version-branch).
 You will not need to create a new version branch for this, you can create a PR following the instructions below.